lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Mutual Authentication

-At the end of the protocol, each endpoint SHALL have freshly authenticated the other's credential, even with long-term key compromise (Key Compromise Impersonation), resisting active Man-in-the-Middle (MitM) adversaries, replay attacks and identity misbinding.
+At the end of the protocol, each endpoint SHALL have freshly authenticated the other's credential if a fourth message is sent, even with long-term key compromise (Key Compromise Impersonation), resisting active Man-in-the-Middle (MitM) adversaries, replay attacks and identity misbinding.
 In particular, both endpoints MUST agree on a fresh session identifier, and the roles and credentials of both endpoints.

 EDHOC-PSK provides mutual authentication and explicit key confirmation through an additional message that demonstrates possession of the PSK.
 This may be the optional message_4 or an application message (e.g., an OSCORE message) protected with a key derived from EDHOC.